nanlabs/devops-reference/examples/cognito-local/README.md

 ```

 ### Deploy

-this will deploy the lambda triggers to AWS and create a new user pool.
+deploy the lambda triggers to AWS and create a new user pool.

 ```sh
 sls deploy